 Josh Lambo (2008) Goalkeeper, NFL Kicker.
 A former Chicago Magic youth player, Lambo was in US Residency when he signed GA.
 Drafted by FCD in 2008 he never played in an MLS game but did play in friendlies for the club.
 Missed second half of 2008 after breaking his jaw in a reserve game.
 Loaned to FC Tampa Bay in 2010.
 Waived at the end of 2011.
 He “retired” from soccer at 21.
 In the Fall of 2012, Lambo enrolled at Texas A&M where he became a kicker for the football team.
-In 2015, Lambo was signed as a free agent by the San Diego Charges where he kicked for two seasons and is now kicking with the Jacksonville Jaguars.
+In 2015, Lambo was signed as a free agent by the San Diego Charges and has had a long NFL career.
 Lambo is a former US U17 and U20.

 Brek Shea (2008) Defender, Midfielder.
 The College Station native played for Texans SC (the Houston club) before joining US Residency.
 Signed GA in 2008 and drafted 2nd overall by FC Dallas.
 98 games and 19 goals later, Shea signed with Stoke City in the EPL.
 After loan stints with Barnsley and Birmingham City, Shea returned to MLS and Orlando City in 2015.
 Shea was traded to Vancouver prior to the 2017 season and then to Atlanta United for the 2019 season.
 A former US U17, U20, and U23, Shea has 34 caps with the senior US team.